pubnub/chat-engine/guide/concepts/security/private.md

 let privChat = new Chat('private', true);
 ```

-The second parameter tells ChatEngine to hit the ```/chat``` endpoint which
+The second parameter tells ChatEngine to lock down the chat and only make it
-authorizes the user within that chat channel.
-Typically this endpoint will
-label this user as the owner and prevent other users from creating a chat
-with the same channel.
+accessible to those who are invited.

 ## Inviting to Private Chats

 In order to securely invite other users to the chat, the client can call
-the ```invite``` method.
+the {@link Chat#invite} method.

 ```js
 otherUser = ChatEngine.global.users['ian'];